Chandran Kukathas: Career

 Kukathas has taught at the Australian Defence Force Academy campus of the University of New South Wales, the University of Oxford, and the Australian National University.
 He was the 1986–87 R.C.
 Hoiles Postdoctoral Fellow at the Institute for Humane Studies at George Mason University.
-He was, from 2003–2007, the Neal A. Maxwell Professor of Political Theory, Public Policy and Public Service in the Department of Political Science at the University of Utah.
+He was, from 2003 to 2007, the Neal A. Maxwell Professor of Political Theory, Public Policy and Public Service in the Department of Political Science at the University of Utah.
 He has held visiting positions at the Social Philosophy and Policy Center, Bowling Green State University (1991) and the Murphy Institute, Tulane University (2003).
 He has also been a visiting professor in the departments of Political Science and Philosophy at the National University of Singapore.

 Kukathas holds a chair in Political Theory in the Department of Government at the London School of Economics.
 He serves on the advisory board of the Institute of Economic Affairs.

 Kukathas supports a radically minimalist form of political liberalism, where there are multiple forms of authority, each of which is legitimate.